 ← Guides

-To apply for a Crit’Air sticker from the UK, enter your vehicle registration on the France Stickers website, confirm your details, and pay GBP 7.
-Your official sticker arrives within 7 to 21 days, and you get a valid digital facsimile by email within 48 hours.
+To apply for a Crit’Air sticker from the UK, enter your vehicle registration on the France Stickers website, confirm your details, upload a photo of your V5C, and pay £7.
+Your official sticker arrives within 10 to 14 working days, and you get a valid digital facsimile by email within about 4 hours.
 The whole process takes about two minutes.

 Check your Crit'Air category